Update 5/11/2016: Developing in Node.js? Check out some of our Greatest Hits:

 Also, don’t miss nJWT, the cleanest JSON Web Token (JWT) library developed by Stormpath for Node.js developers!

 Node is blowing up!
 I’ve been working and playing with Node since 2010 and in that time I’ve seen it go from a tiny community of people hacking side projects to a full-fledged and legit movement of modern developers building very real, very important, and very large applications.
 A whole ecosystem of solutions has sprung up to help Node developers, and that ecosystem is rapidly evolving.
 But it’s increasingly hard to figure out what solutions are best for you because of all the noise in a Google search or in

-Authentication and user management in particular is a difficult and shifting landscape.
+User authentication and management, in particular, is a difficult and shifting landscape.
 And yet, when building a real application in Node, it is one of the first components you need to figure out.
 This guide aims to give you a complete lay of the land for user management and authentication in node.

 Node today has several different paths to build user management.
 In no particular order there are: